worldkeyinfo/wk-iki/content/overview.rst

 :summary: Overview of the WorldKey Information Service system

-The WorldKey Information Service was a touch-screen based information system located at EPCOT Center between it's opening in 1982, until the mid-1990s.
+The WorldKey Information Service was a touch-screen based information system located at EPCOT Center between it's opening in 1982, until closure on March 21st 1999.
 It allowed users to view the maps, and location information of EPCOT's attractions, and also allowed for 2-way video communication between the user and a cast member, by way of two video cameras (a black and white video camera for the user, and a colour video camera for the cast member).